iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/data-flow.md

 ### 4.6 Tip Manager

 A scheduled block is finally added to one of two tip sets, "strong" and "weak" .
-Additionally, all strong parents of the scheduled block, which are still part of the strong tip set, are removed from it, whereas any parent in the weak tip is removed regardless of the reference type.
+Additionally, all strong parents of the scheduled block that are still part of the strong tip set are removed from it, whereas any parent in the weak tip is removed regardless of the reference type.

 The tip selection mechanism performs a uniform random tip selection from a subset of the tip pool to guarantee good properties of the Tangle.
 Specifically, it will select tips uniformly at random only from tips that are not excessively old and pass the fishing condition.
 For that reason, when a block is to be issued and its parents are selected, the tip manager will check if the selected parents respect these conditions and discard them if needed.
 In that case, the discarded parent is also removed from the tip set and a new parent is selected until the required number of parents is met.